Clear Cell Sarcoma

 How does clear cell sarcoma form?

-We know that in CCS, chromosomes (the parts of your cells that contain all your genes) break apart and are put back together in the wrong way.
+We know that in CCS, chromosomes (the structures in your cells that contain all your genes) break apart and are put back together in the wrong way.
 This can cause cells to not work right.
 In CCS, a gene called EWSR1 joins with a region called ATF1 creating a fusion gene called EWSR1/ATF1.
 This can also happen with the gene CREB1 (EWSR1/CREB1).
 Doctors will look for this change in chromosomes to confirm that your cancer is CCS.
 This gene fusion happens in almost all cases of CCS.
 So scientists are trying to figure out how this works so they can find and test new treatments.

 What is the prognosis for someone with clear cell sarcoma?